Defining Severe Car Accident Injuries

 - Did the vehicle involved in the car accident have airbags, and did they deploy?

-Comparing Impact Auto Accident Injuries to Penetrating Car Crash Injuries
+Impact Auto Accident Injuries and Penetrating Car Crash Injuries

 Common Examples of Severe Car Accident Injuries